How To Create A Buyer Persona

 You can start planning all your content, promotions and advertising by referring back to your personas to establish the best channels for success.
 Remember that you can always add to your buyer persona profiles as you gather more information and as your business grows.
 If your business begins to offer more services or products, you may need to create new personas to reflect this.

-Explore our Hair & Beauty, Health & Fitness and Food & Drink industry pages for more information on how Green Shoot Marketing can create your buyer persona and help your small business grow in your sector.
+Explore our Hair & Beauty page for more information on how Green Shoot Marketing can create your buyer persona and help your small salon business grow.